sha1n/fungus/README.md

 const authService = ...;
 const appService = ...;

-// create an environment from a dependency map (keys names don't matter) const env = createEnvironment(
+// create an environment from a list of services and dependencies between them const env = createEnvironment(
+  [
     {
-    ConfigService: {
       service: configService,
       dependsOn: [storageService, mqService]
     },
-    App: {
+    {
       service: appService,
       dependsOn: [configService, authService]
     },
-    AuthService: {
+    {
       service: authService,
       dependsOn: [configService]
     }
-  },
+  ],
-  'my-env'
+  { name: 'my-env' }
 );

-// start all the services in order (topological) const context = await env.start();
+// start all the services.
+Services start according to their level in the dependency graph and in parallel where possible (topological) const context = await env.start();

+// query the context for metadata returned by your services const yourConfigServiceMetadata = context.catalog.get('my-config-service-id') as YourConfigServiceMetadata;
-const configServiceUrl = context.catalog.get('my-config-service-id').url;
+const configServiceUrl = yourConfigServiceMetadata.url;

   ...

 // finally - stop all service in reverse order